MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 1. Click the **Submit** button.

-   An Origin Trial token is generated for the top-level domain and is sent to you.
+   An origin trial token is generated for the top-level domain and is sent to you.

 1. Create a file that's named `ad-selection-attestations.json`, and host the file at the top-level domain, in the `/.well-known/` directory.
 For example: